DemyonBlast/arduino/README.md

 Arduino ATMega 2560

-Sensors (This project is adaptable to any sensors, just needs to be tweeked the tables in the database to add new types of sensors if they dont exist already)
+Sensors (This project is adaptable to any sensors, just needs to be tweaked the tables in the database to add new types of sensors if they dont exist already)
 ```
 *Software: